fauna/fauna-js/README.md

 ## Client configuration

 The driver's `Client` instance comes with reasonable defaults that should be used in most cases.
-Yu can override these defaults if needed.
+You can override these defaults if needed.

 In addition to configuring the client, you can also set default [query options](#query-options).